mapswipe/python-mapswipe-workers/docs/source/setup.md

 ### Backup

 To backup the Postgres MapSwipe database use the `backup.sh` script inside the `./postgres` directory.
 It will execute a command (`pgdump`) inside the Postgres Docker container and store the backup locally (outside the Docker container).

-To restore the backup use the `restore.sh` script inside the `./postgres` directory.

 ## MapSwipe Workers Setup